Pros & Cons of White Concrete Countertops

 2. Concrete countertops scratch & stain easily.

 This is especially true for white concrete countertops!
 Cement is actually a pretty fragile surface that stains and cracks easily.
 It is also highly absorbent and must be sealed before you can use it in your kitchen.
-While I find the scratches to be charming, stains on white concrete countertops really take away from their beauty.
+While I find the scratches to be charming, stains on the countertops really take away from their beauty.

 If you’re considering cement countertops for your kitchen, be prepared to treat them delicately.
 They are not durable like quartz, think of them more like marble!